saurabh4autonomous/CarND-Capstone/README.md

 The perception subsystem is implemented in `tl_detector.py`.
 It was designed to classify traffic lights only, since those are the only relevant objects in the simulator and the surrounding during the tests in the real car.

-To determine the state of relevant traffic lights, camera images are classified by a CNN-based tensorflow model.
+To determine the state of relevant traffic lights, camera images are classified by a CNN model based on the [Tensorflow ObjectDectection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

 The module also receives the waypoints (`/base_waypoints`) around the track which the car is supposed to follow.
 There are eight traffic lights around the track, and the position of their stop lines are provided by a config file from Udacity (`sim_traffic_light_config.yaml`).
 Taking the cars position into account, the images are assumed to reflect the state of the closest traffic light ahead of the car.
 The traffic light state then affects the car's controller so that it stops at red lights and starts again when lights switch to green.